||Motoring with Mohammed; our route from Sanaa to

 ||We saw all of Sayoun that there is to see from the

-surfaced road in the wadi.
-Tarim seems to have dozens of fascinating old
+road in the wadi.
+Tarim seems to have dozens of fascinating old mud-brick

-mud-brick palaces all next to each other (not just the one big Sultan's palace
+palaces all next to each other (not just the one big Sultan's palace like

-like other towns) and we were just photographing the first one when Mohammed
+other towns) and we were just photographing the first one when Mohammed discovered

-discovered one tyre was completely flat.
-Also (we discovered later) the spare
+one tyre was completely flat.
+Also (we discovered later) the spare tyre was

-tyre was flat and he managed to convey that we would justifiably have been
+flat and he managed to convey that we would justifiably have been cross with

-cross with him if this had happened on the road miles from anywhere.
-We went
+him if this had happened on the road miles from anywhere.
+We went into Tarim

 We found the much-photographed mosque with the highest minaret in Yemen but we couldn't find the town centre so we went back to the car after Sheila had helped a local lad with some difficulties of English grammar for his forthcoming examinations.
 Drove back towards Sayoun, stopping on the way at the historic tomb of Ahmad ibn Isa al-Muhajir where we took touristy photos and Mohammed said his prayers.

 Back to the as-Salaam hotel for a very nice lunch of lightly curried vegetables & rice, then Sheila went for a nap while Mohammed and I sat by the swimming pool chatting about money and religion.
 When he had to go off to the mosque I took a chair onto the balcony and sat reading in the twilight.
 A nice restful afternoon.
 I like Wadi Hadramout.

 ||Thurs 27th.
 Had a bit of a lie in then a pleasant